Dog Owner, Cat Owner vs. Dog Parent, Cat Parent. What’s The Difference?

-Not as metaphysical as once thought, the great philosopher and poet Alan Watts said it best, “Black implies white, self implies other, death implies life or vice versa.”
+Not as metaphysical as once thought, the great philosopher and poet Alan Watts said it best, “Black implies white, self-implies other, death implies life or vice versa.”
 How are we separate from that which we are?
 We are all connected as much as we are disconnected.
 The other you see is your reflection of you.

-Belittle, demean, abuse, discriminate against another and you not only destroy a piece of yourself and your world but everyone and everything around you.
+Belittle, demean, abuse, discriminate against another, and you not only destroy a piece of yourself and your world but everyone and everything around you.
 The universe thrives on connections and relationships.
 To belittle these relationships is to cut off your nose to spite your face.
 A pyrrhic victory won no war, and trivializing animals by using immature, thoughtless words such as owner for sentient beings, trivializes nonhuman animals’ existence and deludes and disrespects both animals attached to the leash of life.

 Let us purge this pejorative saying out of our lexicon and use scientific, humane and compassionate terms that accurately portray our relationships and love we have for animals.
 Science evolves.
 Even the foremost researcher on wolves, the famous Dr. David Mech who coined the term Alpha, no longer uses or recommends using the term and instead refers to “Alpha” wolves as mother and father or parents.
-Dogs are neither pack animals nor wolves, but they do devote their lives to us daily, are our best friends, have an ineffable adoring quality about them, are wonderful and deserve no less then to be treated as family both legally and verbally.
+Dogs are neither pack animals nor wolves, but they do devote their lives to us daily, are our best friends, have an ineffable adoring quality about them, are wonderful and deserve no less than to be treated as family both legally and verbally.

 “Without knowing the force of words, it is impossible to know more.” – Confucius

-I am not a dog or cat owner, I am a pet parent.
-No one owns me and I don’t own anyone.
-I may own things (temporarily), as in a car, a jacket or a fan but not living breathing, feeling, sentient beings.
+I am not a dog or cat owner; I am a pet parent.
+No one owns me, and I don’t own anyone.
+I may own things (temporarily), as in a car, a jacket or a fan but not living breathing, feeling sentient beings.
 Beings are not to be owned, inanimate objects, maybe.
 Words mean a lot, how language shapes thoughts are paramount to our culture and communication.
 Words are what separate beings from life, freedom, bodily integrity or slavery, exploitation, rape, oppression and death, at least in a civil court of law.
 Who knew a word such as owner vs. guardian or pet parent could mean the difference between life or death and having rights or being the equivalent of a brick and having none!?

 With words come laws, with laws come justification, rationalization, separation, ego, speciesism, discrimination and on it goes.